domapic/domapic-controller/README.md

 ## Prerequisites

-Domapic controller is built with Node.js, and uses MongoDB as database, so, first of all, you need to have installed them in your system.
-Follow the instructions on next links if you need help to install them:
+Domapic controller is built with Node.js, and uses MongoDB as database, so, first of all, you need to have installed them in your system:
 - [Installing Node.js and npm](https://nodejs.org/es/download/package-manager/)
 - [Installing MongoDB](https://docs.mongodb.com/manual/installation/)